 This can be a tool for an attack to be propagated by using web pages that have been compromised with malware.
 An individual visiting such COMPROMISED WEBPAGE can also possibly expose his system or network to such vulnerability and in the process inadvertently download the malware.
 SQL injection, Buffer Overflow attacks, and Cross-site scripting attacks are possible for webpages that are not properly secured or code not properly written and tested for bugs.

 SCADA ATTACK ANALYSIS – STUXNET

 Stuxnet functions by targeting machines using the Microsoft Windows operating system and networks, then seeking out Siemens Step7 software.
 Stuxnet reportedly compromised Iranian PLCs, collecting information on industrial systems and causing the fast-spinning centrifuges to tear themselves apart.

 Stuxnet has three modules: a WORM that executes all routines related to the main payload of the attack; a LINK FILE that automatically executes the propagated copies of the worm; and a ROOTKIT component responsible for hiding all malicious files and processes, to prevent detection of Stuxnet.

 It is typically introduced to the target environment via an INFECTED USB FLASH DRIVE.
 The worm then propagates across the network, scanning for Siemens Step7 software on computers controlling a PLC.
 In the absence of either criterion, Stuxnet becomes dormant inside the computer.
-If both the conditions are fulfilled, Stuxnet introduces the infected rootkit onto the PLC and Step7 software, modifying the code and giving unexpected commands to the PLC while returning a loop of normal operation system values back to the users.
+If both conditions are fulfilled, Stuxnet introduces the infected rootkit onto the PLC and Step7 software, modifying the code and giving unexpected commands to the PLC while returning a loop of normal operating system values back to the users.

 SCADA ATTACK ANALYSIS – INDUSTROYER